hasnafadhila/inHouseTurbulenceModels/README.md

-Implementation of new and not-previously-implemented turbulence models on OpenFOAM.
+Implementation of new turbulence models on OpenFOAM

 Class Foam::RASModels

-Work with OpenFOAM-6.
+Work with OpenFOAM-6